-If you’re interested, you can read about how a coronary plaque ends up causing a blockage of the vessel and eventual ischemia.
-It’s often not what most people think.
+Coronary plaque undergoes a specific transformation that ends up causing a blockage of the vessel and eventual ischemia.
 In this article, I will discuss the basics of how atherosclerosis and inflammation play a role in heart health.

-With obstruction comes ischemia – lack of oxygen to nearby tissue; not just muscle but the vessels themselves, the nerves, and connective tissue.
+With obstruction comes ischemia – lack of oxygen to the nearby tissue, not just muscle but the vessels themselves, the nerves, and connective tissue.

-You need cholesterol to build up the plaque.
+You need cholesterol to form this plaque.
 With a total cholesterol value below 150, achieved naturally without medications, it’s rare to see someone develop much plaque in their arteries.

-Another ingredient for plaque buildup is hardened vessels and increased pressures or turbulent flow of blood through those vessels.
+Another ingredient for plaque buildup is hardened vessels and increased pressures or turbulent blood flow through those vessels.
 Hypertension can cause this; lack of exercise or inflammation can also contribute.

-Let’s lay the cards flat on the table – we don’t know much about inflammation.
+Let’s lay the cards flat on the table – we know little about inflammation.
 Astute clinicians can recognize inflammation when they see it.
 There are specific biomarkers that are helpful as well.

 Inflammation adds to the problem of atherosclerotic and negatively affects heart health because it leads to unstable plaques.